pdf-association/arlington-pdf-model/TestGrammar/README.md

 * able to treat the trailer as a PDF dictionary and report if key values are direct or indirect references - **this is a big limiting factor for many PDF SDKs!**
 * able to report PDF object number for objects that are not direct - **this is a limiting factor for some PDF SDKs!**
 * not confuse values, such as integer and real numbers, so that they are expressed exactly as they appear in a PDF file - **this is a limiting factor for some PDF SDKs!**
-* return the raw bytes from the PDF file for PDF name and string objects
+* return the raw bytes from the PDF file for PDF name and string objects, including empty names ("`/`")
 * not do any PDF version based processing while parsing

 Another recent discovery of behavior differences between PDF SDKs is when a dictionary key is an indirect reference to an object that is well beyond the trailer `Size` key or maximum cross-reference table object number.
 In some cases, the PDF SDK "sees" the key, allowing it to be detected and the error that it is invalid is deferred until the TestGrammar app attempts to resolve the indirect reference (e.g. PDFix).
 Then an error message such as `Error: could not get value for key XXX` will be generated.
 Other PDF SDKs completely reject the key and the key is not at all visible so no error about can be reported - the key is completely invisible when using such PDF SDKs (e.g. pdfium).